 Pests and Disease

-Slugs are the most common pests to attack lettuce plants in the garden.
+Slugs are the most common pests to attack lettuce and similar greens, such as escarole, in the garden.
 You can tell when slugs visit because they leave a shiny, slimy, silvery trail behind.
 Slugs eat the leaves you want to eat, so it’s important to deter them from the garden.

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Thanks so much for being a part of Home Garden Joy!